michael-a7/RHI-Contour-Maps/README.md

 ## Overview

 This application visualizes WBGT data on an interactive map using Deck.gl and Mapbox.
 The current version renders daily noon-time temperature contours over the Imperial Valley region for a consecutive range of dates in November 2024.
-It uses data from NetCDF files provided by [Professor Fernando De Sales](https://geography.sdsu.edu/people/bios/desales) of SDSU's Geography Department.

 ---